MichaelCade/90DaysOfDevOps/Days/day42.md

 We are now starting the next section and this section is going to be focused on containers in particular we are going to be looking into Docker getting into some of the key areas to understand more about Containers.

-I will also be trying to get some hands-on here to create the container that we can use during this section but also future sections later on in the challenge.
+I will also be trying to get some hands-on here to create the container that we can use during this section but also in future sections later on in the challenge.

 As always this first post is going to be focused on the big picture of how we got here and what it all means.